DataCorrupted/peter-site/content/post/homeward.md

 "You sure you are not coming **home**?"

-**"Home is where heart is."**, Lincoln replied, short but powerful.
+**"Home is where the heart is."**, Lincoln replied, short but powerful.

 That is the most beautiful words you can ever say to a girl.
 So I started to examine where my heart is.